std-microblock/CVRUIModLoader/README.md

 First, install [MelonLoader](https://melonwiki.xyz/)

-You can either use [CVRMelonAssistant](https://github.com/knah/CVRMelonAssistant/releases/latest/download/CVRMelonAssistant.exe) to install it or use ways mentioned in [MenlonLoader Wiki](https://melonwiki.xyz/#/?id=automated-installation)
+You can either use [CVRMelonAssistant](https://github.com/knah/CVRMelonAssistant/releases/latest/download/CVRMelonAssistant.exe) to install it or use ways mentioned in [MelonLoader Wiki](https://melonwiki.xyz/#/?id=automated-installation)

 Then, download the .dll file of CVRUIModLoader, put it in the `ChilloutVR\Mods` folder